ablil/spring-starter/README.md

 # Spring starter
 This is a playground I used to test and discover new technologies or implement new concept I've learned at work or on my free time.

-It's a fully functionning rest API with unit tests and it's build primarly with [spring framework](spring.io) and [kotlin](kotlinlang.org).
+It's a fully functioning rest API with unit tests and it's build primarly with [spring framework](spring.io) and [kotlin](kotlinlang.org).

 # Get started
 ### Run locally